You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Crunch do accounts for the self employed
+Crunch does accounts for the self-employed.

 YES